GetUSB.info Logo

 If this happens the quick, simple and effective solution is applying compressed air into the USB duplicator socket to blow out any debris, dust or dirt.
 By cleaning out the sockets you will insure a better point of contact between the pins of the USB flash drive and the pins of the USB socket.

 Another common issue with USB duplicators are the sockets themselves getting lose from all the connection cycles during the production process.
 Inside each USB socket there are metal tongs which provide tension as the USB stick is connected to the socket.
 Over time, these tongs lose some of their elasticity and thus result in less tension.
 When there is less tension between the socket and device, it is possible a good connection is not made.
-By taking appart the duplicator and adjusting the tongs of the USB socket you can create good, strong tension.
+By taking apart the duplicator and adjusting the tongs of the USB socket you can create good, strong tension.

 Here is a close up picture of a USB socket from a USB flash drive duplicator made by Nexcopy.
 The red arrow points the tension tong.
 Using some sort of sharp mechanical tool, push the tension tong down towards the inner part of the USB socket.
 Do not push or bend the tong too much, but enough to create good tension when a USB flash drive is inserted into the socket.
 Apply this technique to all sockets of the duplicator.

-usb duplicator, tension thongs on usb socket
+Maintenance for USB Flash Drive Duplicator, tension thongs on usb socket

 The last bit of maintenance for a USB flash drive duplicator would be the internal fan and components.
 As with any computer, the internal fan will pull or push dust into the chassis and cover the components.
 The dust itself will not damage the components, but the dust will cover the components on the inside and make them run hotter than what is ideal.
 For this reason, it is a good maintenance step to open the duplicator unit and apply compressed air to the inside of the unit.